stevana/coverage-guided-pbt/README.md

 ## Example test runs using the prototype

+### Traditional use of coverage

+Let's start by having a look at how one would typically write a property using vanilla `quickCheck`.
+Consider `insert`ing into an already sorted
+list:

 ``` haskell
 insert :: Ord a => a -> [a] -> [a]
 insert x [] = [x]
 insert x (y : xs) | x <= y    = x : y : xs
                   | otherwise = y : insert x xs
 ```

+If we do so, then we resulting list should remain sorted:

 ``` haskell
 prop_insert :: Int -> [Int] -> Property